IBM/dsce-sample-apps/car-rental-review-insights/readme.md

    WATSONX_API_KEY=<your IBM Cloud API key>
    ```

-7. Add value of project_id key to all the payload files which are availalbe under /payload directory
+7. Add value of project_id key to all the payload files which are availalbe under /code-assets/payload directory except `*-view.json` files.

    ##### Steps to create project_id (skip 7.1 to 7.3 for watsonx trial account)